daniel-frenkel/udemy/README.md

-# Trinamic Stepper Motor Book
+# Trinamic Stepper Motor Course

-This is the reference material for the "[Controlling Trinamic Stepper Motors](https://amzn.to/3AIea17)" Kindle Book.
+This is the reference material for the "[Controlling Trinamic Stepper Motors](https://amzn.to/3AIea17)" Udemy course.

-Below are links to different resources mentioned in the book.
+Below are links to different resources mentioned in the course.
 If something is broken, please email daniel@valarsystems.com or open an issue request above.

 ### Required Hardware:
 1. [Espressif ESP32 DevKitC](https://amzn.to/3TArFGy)